learn how to take photos like a pro: secret IPhone camera features revealed

 It seems crazy that we all have these expensive iPhones with awesome cameras and we really have no idea the potential they hold.
 Why do only a few professionals know how to use them?
 Well, I am here to change that.
-Through research I have discovered these 6 hidden iphone camera features.
+Through research I have discovered these six hidden iPhone camera features.
 I can’t wait to share them with you.
 Firstly, they are very easy to start using right away.
 Secondly, they exist on all the iPhones, not just the latest versions.
 It’s time for us all to start taking better pictures.

 Note: If you are not an iPhone user scroll to the bottom where I share two breakthrough tips that will help EVERYONE take better photos.